 Bridging the Gap

-Alpha Vesta Vesta pioneered the ‘Bridging the Gap’ project which began in January 2020 with a 6 month pilot project funded by Essex PFCC (Police, Fire and Crime Commissioner for Essex).
+Alpha Vesta Vesta pioneered and piloted the ‘Bridging the Gap’ project which began in January 2020 with a 6 month pilot project funded by Essex PFCC (Police, Fire and Crime Commissioner for Essex).
 Businesses and organisations across Essex were invited to take part in the project in the following ways:-

 - Displaying awareness posters and leaflets across their business/organisation